ElizaLo/Time-Series/Orbit Models/README.md

 3. Variational Inference (VI) as a hybrid-sampling method on approximate distribution

 Orbit enables the easy decomposition of a KPI time series into **trend**, **seasonality**, and **marketing channels effects**.
 This decomposition enables unbiased forecasting and dynamic insights, including cost curves and ROAS of marketing channels.

+## Conclusions

+### How can we improve model?

+Most time series models (classic and the one we use Bayesian) do real-time calculations and forecasting based on the received data.
+The only way to improve the accuracy of such models with our data is to increase the amount of input data (series/sequence).If we save and feed in more data each year, the model will iteratively learn from real-time data and make more accurate predictions.
+Also, we can do interpolation because it works well and increases the frequency of data.

 ### Installation